Floozutter/buzznoise/README.md

 # buzznoise
-get a buzz on audio i/o!
+get a buzz on audio input!